gmtmcd/Level-4-Individual-Project/timelog.md

 * *3.5 hours* Spent a while trying to find a tutorial to start with, took a long time as not a lot of resources for new XCode and Swift versions, Began creation of interface
 * *1.5 hours* Made more progress on interface, now have a set of tabs showing only the communication slide
 * *2 hours* Created data model to contain more than one grad attribute, spent time getting the app simulator on my phone working.

+### 30 Oct 2020
+* *2.5 hours* Researched how to get a button to work and watched a tutorial on how app storage could potentially work
+* *0.5 hours* Prep for meeting with supervisor
+* *0.5 hours* Had meeting with supervisor, wrote up meeting minutes to the wiki [[15.5 hours]]